Somerset Family Adventures

 Wild Place Project

 Visit Puxton Park for an unforgettable family adventure during May Half Term!
-This year the theme is Pirates and Mermaids.
 There is a spectacular line-up of daily entertainment, designed to keep the entire family entertained.
 From captivating shows to interactive experiences, there’s something for everyone to enjoy.

 Court Farm, Banwell